Saygin Yalcin

-Saygin Yalcin (Turkish: Saygın Yalçın; born 1984/1985) is a Dubai-based German entrepreneur and academic lecturer of Turkish origin.
+Saygin Yalcin (Turkish: Saygın Yalçın; born 1984) is a Dubai-based German entrepreneur and academic lecturer of Turkish origin.
 He founded sukar.com which was acquired by Souq.com, which was then acquired by Amazon for $580 million.

 Personal life

 Saygin was born in Bremen to Turkish immigrants.
 In his teen years he was a skilled footballer who played in German junior league A-Junioren Bundesliga.

 Education

-He studied in Germany and later in the United States and Mexico.
+He studied in Germany at WHU - Otto Beisheim School of Management and later in the United States and Mexico.
 He holds a bachelor's degree in Business Administration from Monroe College.